Douglas County Coroner Staff

 Back Row: Investigator Ayla McClain – Master of Arts in Forensic Psychology; Coroner Lora Thomas – Associate Degree of Applied Science in Criminal Justice, Bachelor of Science Degree in Business Administration with an Emphasis in Finance and a Master in Business Administration; Investigator Gabriel Hollist – Bachelor of Science Degree in Human Biology; Investigator Jamie Lesnansky – Bachelor of Arts Degree in Molecular, Cellular, and Developmental Biology.
 Front Row: Investigator Melanie Gutteea – Bachelor of Science Degree in Criminal Justice and Criminology; Office Manager Lauren Stockton – Associate Degree of Science in Graphic Design and Multimedia; Chief Deputy Jill Romann – Bachelor of Science Degree in Mortuary Science; Investigator Jessica Carlos-Ray -Bachelor of Arts Degree in Biology, Master of Arts in Criminal Justice.

-Steve Ainsworth, is assigned to the Boulder County Sheriff’s Department Investigations Section, and is responsible for investigation of major crimes against persons, including homicide investigations and general death investigations.
-He has investigated in excess of 1,000 deaths of all causes and manners, including accidents, natural, homicide and undetermined.
-In January 2010, Steve was appointed to the Colorado State Cold Case Homicide Review Team, and instructs death scene investigation and other aspects of death investigation at the Colorado Coroner’s Association Conference during their conferences.
+Steve Ainsworth is currently assigned to the Boulder County Sheriff’s Department Investigations Section, responsible for investigation of major crimes against persons, including homicide investigations as well as general death investigation.
+Steve has investigated in excess of 1,000 deaths of all causes and manners, including Accident, Natural, Suicide, Homicide and Undetermined.

-This event is free to the public, and donations are accepted for suicide prevention efforts in Douglas County.
+The event is free to the public, and we will be accepting donations for suicide prevention efforts in Douglas County.

-Please RSVP to email@example.com to ensure enough seating.
+RSVP to email@example.com to ensure we have enough chairs.

 Lora Thomas, Coroner